 “It will be nice to see our bookshelves empty.
 And when the students complete their academic year with a set, we look forward to lending them to the next batch of students.
 We also hope the stamp listing previous borrowers motivates the next stateless child to do well in school despite their challenging circumstances.”

+Ray of Hope for Dutiful, Displaced ChildrenThe notion that not all are born equal rings especially true for stateless individuals striving their hardest to be recognised.
+For 11-year-old *Kai, the journey to get her Malaysian citizenship has been long and arduous.
 “I have been trying to get my daughter’s citizenship for five years without any luck,” her father said.
 Several parties, including DHRRA, are trying to help us, but her application remains ‘under process.’
 Also, getting her enrolled in school, in the beginning, was difficult,” he said.